2018 — ongoing

 When I look at my parents' old photos made before I was born, I see a happy and respectable family, but I can't escape the feeling that it's not the family I had in my childhood.

-I found the way to make it possible - using imagination and creating collages from our old photos, I create myself a new memory of my childhood, make up everything from scratch, and become a part of that happy family from the photos.
+I found the way to make it possible — using imagination and making collages from our old photos, I create myself a new memory of my childhood, make up everything from scratch, and become a part of that happy family from the photos.
 Because everyone has the right for a happy past.